 Architecture and Engineering Precision – The Remarkable Construction of Viadotto Bisantis

 The Bisantis Bridge in Catanzaro is an example of bridge architecture mastery combining 1950s aesthetics with advanced engineering.
 Created by the distinguished Italian engineer Riccardo Morandi, it combines elements of minimalism with the raw expression of structure.
-Viadotto Bisantis is considered Morandi's crowning achievement in the field of arch bridges, where every element serves a precise structural function.
+Viadotto Bisantis is one of Morandi's most important works in Calabria, a structure where form derives directly from function.

 Style and Form

 Viadotto Bisantis belongs to the modernist tradition of engineering architecture, where the main emphasis was placed on visible load-bearing structures.
-The bridge is distinguished by its slender and dynamic line, seamlessly harmonising with the mountainous landscape of Calabria.
-The characteristic "oblique pillars" (ritti obliqui), inclined at an angle of approximately 15 degrees, became the designer's recognisable signature.
-Concrete, left in its natural form, emphasises the minimalist character of this monumental structure.
+The bridge is distinguished by its slender and dynamic line, well suited to the landscape of the Fiumarella valley.
+Concrete, left in its natural form, emphasises the restrained, decisive character of this monumental structure.

 Engineering Structure and Parameters